EchterAlsFake/PHUB/docs/source/features/account.rst

 Using a client to login
 -----------------------

-You can use the :py:class:`phub.Client` object to login to some Pornhub account:
+You can use the :py:class:`.Client` object to login to some Pornhub account:

 .. code-block:: python